EduOceans/eduardo-aller-portfolio/README.md

-- Complete cursor effect

 - Bootcamp grade animation to work only when visible in the screen

-- Change images for projects

 - Deploy cv pdf

-- Add on click link to projects on project images

 - Include map on the bottom of the contact form